Ejazcs11/HTML-CSS-Portfolio/README.md

 Untill now, I added about page and project page.
 In about page I added my personal info such name, description, skills, and educations.

 And in project page I added my projects that i complete as an example.

+And lastly, I added contact page, in which I make query sections through forms details. and then added my contact details such linkedIn, WhatsApp, GitHub and Gmail.